Skip to main content

 Q: Do I need to complete a medical examination evaluation?

-A: Yes, all students are required to complete a medical exam by a certified health professional and return a form to the International Programs Office signed by the physician within 45 to 90 days prior to program departure.
+A: Yes, all students are required to complete a medical exam by a certified health professional and upload a form signed by the physician within 45 to 90 days prior to program departure.

 Q: Should I get a smartphone that works abroad?